Last updated: August 17, 2022

 Entry and Exit Requirements:

 - Moldova has asked people who may had contact an infected person to self-isolate at home.
 Anyone who believes they have symptoms or might have been exposed to COVID-19 should contact their primary care physician or call 112.
-Do not come to the U.S. Embassy for medical assistance.

 - Information about COVID-19 from the Ministry of Health, Labor, and Social Protection of the Republic of Moldova.